Auditory Brainstem Implants and Optical Stimulation

 For our central auditory system research, we employ channelrhodopsin-2 (ChR2), which is a light-gated single-component microbial transmembrane ion channel originally identified in the Chlamydomonas reinhardtii.
 ChR2 opens to allow ions into the interior of the cell upon stimulation by blue light (Boyden, et al. 2005).

-Our lab has teamed with Dr. Edward Boyden and colleagues at the Massachusetts Institute of Technology to demonstrate that adeno-associated viral vector mediated delivery of ChR2 is possible in auditory neurons of the cochlear nucleus (CN) (Fig. 1; Acker et al., 2011).
+Our lab has teamed with Dr. Edward Boyden and colleagues at MIT to demonstrate that adeno-associated viral vector mediated delivery of ChR2 is possible in auditory neurons of the cochlear nucleus (CN) (Fig. 1; Acker et al., 2011).

 The goals of our lab are to demonstrate that the mouse cochlear nucleus or central nucleus of the inferior colliculus can be 1) photosensitized with ChR2 using an adeno-associated viral (AAV) vector and 2) activated with blue light to generate auditory responses in vivo.